 When guys have disagreements they often will fight it out.
 Before these men had their power taken from them they would fight it out with fists and pinning each other down.
 Once the disagreement was settled then they would go back to being friends and act as nothing happened.
 Sometimes yeah grudges would form but that would last for too long either.

 Young men when they are growing up don’t have a sense of danger.
 They don’t look at that jumping off the roof as a possible broken leg they see it as a possible situation that could bring them notoriety.

 So sadly with risks, there is a chance that there are unfortunate ramifications for trying to run across a highway blindfolded.
 Boys do dumb things their sense of mortality doesn’t really develop until they are well into their 20’s.
-But as a parent, you should let your kids and teens do things you would view as dangerous.
+As a parent, you should let your kids and teens do things you would view as dangerous.
 Let them develop a sense of self.
-Let your kids walk home from school.
+Your kids should walk home from school.
 Let them play in the dirt.
-If they want to try to show off good.
+If they want to try to show off, good.
 They learn about pride and humility in the same instance.

 Prone to Substance Abuse and Suicide

 I would actually say this is more of a symptom of a problem than anything else.
 Yet, again they don’t have the experience nor the ability to see their own mortality.
 So they take chances and experiment with dangerous substances.
 If there is no Dad in the house this can actually be worse.

 Mix the lack of a leader in the family now add the discomfort of experiencing all the teenage emotional rollercoaster around and yeah they are going to be substance abuse.
 As much substance abuse as girls.
 Young men want to be accepted into a group.
 Most often though they do it without a mentor to guide them.

 Then they are being told that they are troublemakers because they disrupt a classroom.
 The kids have way too much energy and there is no outlet for them.